ManChicken1911/smartscope-flame/README.md

 ## Installing

-### Flame 2020
+### Flame 2022

-Autodesk has changed the way user Python scripts are added into the menus for Flame 2020 and it's now even easier to install them and have them carry across future versions.
+Autodesk Flame 2022 has moved to Python 3.7 and SmartScope-Flame has been updated as a result to match.

 All you need to do is drop the script into the Flame shared python directory: